 Yes – the food!
 As I looked around the kitchen and opened all the cupboard doors, all I could see was box, after box, after box.
 It wasn’t food per se, but that’s what we were eating on a regular basis.

 Boxes of cereal for breakfast.
 Boxes of crackers and granola bars for snacks.
-Boxes of cake mix for dessert.
+And boxes of cake mix for dessert.
 All bought because we were on a budget.

 Trying to be an agreeable wife, I said I would start looking into our food and to try to buy more “real food” than boxes going forward.

 Several documentaries later, (including Food Matters, Food, Inc., King Corn and Forks Over Knives) and I was convinced that our boxes need to go.
-Until that day, I had never considered how my eggs were raised.
+Until that day, I never thought about how my eggs were raised never crossed my mind.
 Or the living conditions of the chicken I bought.
 Or how clean the stalls were of the cows who produced the milk I gave my kids.

-I also hadn’t considered how the food I put in my body was directly related to how healthy my body was.
-I see now that it’s a logical conclusion, but at the time, I never considered the two to be linked.
+I also didn’t relate my health to the food I put in my body.
+I see now that it’s a logical conclusion, but at the time, I didn’t see the link.
+The food I eat directly relates to the health of my body.

 Mr. Crumbs’ gentle suggestion of eating more real food and less boxed food officially became my mission.
 I had no idea what I was doing or what I was looking for, but lots of things had to change.
 And the budget wasn’t one of them.